What Are the Side Effects of Tattoos?

-- Pus or any substance draining from the tattoo
+- Pus or any other substance draining from the tattoo

 How to Prevent Problems

-Luckily, there are many ways you can minimize your chances of having a bad reaction to your tattoo:
+Luckily, there are many ways you can cut your chances of having a bad reaction to your tattoo:

 - Do your research and choose a professional tattoo parlor.
 Make sure your artist has the correct licensing for your state.